ColinTheRobot/info-session-code-along/code_along.md

 ![wedo](http://i.imgur.com/6Kce0ca.png)

 ## <a name="build">Build a webpage using HTML, CSS and Javascript</a>

-**Question**: Has anyone heard of these terms?
-Has anyone built a website using HTML, CSS and Javascript?
+---
+**Question**: On a scale of 1-5 how familiar are you with these terms?

+One being, "First time I've heard about it," five being "I've written some basic HTML, CSS, and JS."

+Respond in the Zoom chat box.
+---

-In Atom we're gonna build a webpage that contains HTML, CSS and Javascript so we can see what each does for us.
+In Atom we're going to build a webpage that contains HTML, CSS and Javascript so we can see what each does for us.
 We'll walk through each of the steps below together.

 To start, I'm going to share my screen so you can follow along with what I'm typing.
-You won't be able to copy any code, but I will give you time to to code along.
+You won't be able to copy any code, but I will give you time to code along.

 1. Create new folder on your Desktop titled wdi-first-app